Mitgliederverwaltung am Laptop

 We know that you can't spend days studying the legal aspects of data protection (even though it's very important) — that's why we've tried to make this information compact for you.

 We do not assume any liability for accuracy and completeness, but we think that with this post you already have a very reliable source that will help you with your privacy policy.
-If you would like more detailed information from one of our expert partners, you will find it in the club handbook.
+Anyone who would like to have more detailed knowledge prepared by one of our expert partners will club handbook What you're looking for.
 A 98-page free ePaper written by experts for clubs.

 Datenschutz im Verein